- Metal and polymer construction

 Muzzle velocity is denoted by the acronym FPS.
 Ideally, you are aiming for an option with less than 300 to 500 FPS velocities.
 FPS stands for Feet Per Second.
 A good shooting distance is considered to be around 100 meters in good condition.
 The muzzle velocity can be upgraded and increased with internal and external parts upgrades that I wrote about earlier in the article.

 Airsoft rifles can be powered by springs, CO2, or by electricity.
 Gas-powered models are the most powerful.
 Springed rifles, on the other hand, provide a more solid sniping performance.

 The Pros and cons of airsoft bolt action sniper rifles

 The bolt-action airsoft sniper rifle is one of the most popular types of airsoft sniper rifles.
 These replicas function using a recocking mechanism, just like real guns.
 Bolt action rifles have many pros and a few downsides.

 These airsoft replicas come with long barrels to allow for accurate precision shots.
 The weapons feature handy enhancements like telescopic sites to enable shooters to pick out targets at a distance.
 These guns are designed to propel the bullets to speeds ranging between 300 to 500 FPS.
-The gas-powered rifles, however, are capable of propelling the BBs at faster velocities.
+The gas-powered rifles, however, can propel the BBs at faster velocities.

 The bolt-action guns also have an unmatched aesthetic appeal.
-One cannot help admiring the rifle’s characteristic long muzzle, bold looks, complete with a telescopic vision.
-What is more, these weapons come with a remarkable FPS capable of accelerating bullets for massive distances.
+One cannot help admiring the rifle’s characteristic long muzzle and bold looks, complete with a telescopic vision.
+Moreover, these weapons have a remarkable FPS capable of accelerating bullets for massive distances.